Studentessa/marvelapp/README.md

 * `Coil` was the library chosen as image loading library, I have worked with other famous libraries like `Picasso` and `glide` but for sometime I’ve been using Coil  because it is developed in `Kotlin` and used coroutines, the performance it’s quite good.

 * UnitTest have been developed.

+Future features:

+*Implement data persistence with Room library *Implement some filters, such as name search, series or comic appearance.